Out and About

 A beautiful county nestled between the Brecon Beacons National Park and the Wye Valley Area of Outstanding Natural Beauty.
 It’s not just the stunning landscape that’ll take your breath away.
 So will the majestic castles, dark starry skies, mountain climbs, fabulous food and 360° views.

-The Forest of Dean and Wye Valley Tourism Association
+Forest of Dean and Wye Valley Tourism

 Discover a host of great activities and entertainment.
-For adventure-seekers, there is mountain biking, cycle tracks, zip-wires, kayaking, for explorers there’s a great range of attractions, from the magical Puzzlewood to caves and steam trains, and for something more relaxing, enjoy the Sculpture trail, the many walks, the spectacular views and the many castles, museums and cathedrals.
+For adventure-seekers, there is mountain biking, cycle tracks, zip-wires, kayaking, for explorers there’s a great range of attractions, from the magical Puzzlewood to caves and steam trains, and for something more relaxing, enjoy the Sculpture Trail, the many walks, the spectacular views and the many castles, museums and cathedrals.